maximilianh/multiSub/README.md

     ./multiSub conv mySeqs.fa mySeqs.tsv mySub -f ncbi-ftp

+Upload sequences in mySub/ to the NCBI FTP server as a test Biosamples submission:

+    ./multiSub up-biosample mySub

+Wait for a few minutes.
+Then:

+    ./multiSub down-biosample mySub

+If everything goes well, there should be now a new file mySub/biosampleAccs.tsv

+Convert your submission files again, this run will find the file mySub/biosampleAccs.tsv and will add the accessions to the meta.tsv output and all other files:

+    ./multiSub conv mySeqs.fa mySeqs.tsv mySub

-Upload sequences in mySub/ to the NCBI FTP server as a test submission:
+Upload sequences in mySub/ to the NCBI FTP server as a test Biosamples submission:

     ./multiSub up-genbank mySub

 Wait for a few hours.
 Retrieve the status and accessions of your submission and write them to the file mySub/ncbiReport.xml

-    ./multiSub down-ncbi mySub
+    ./multiSub down-genbank mySub

 Upload sequences in mySub/ to the NCBI FTP server as a real submission: